-- Place all filling ingredients in a pot over low heat.
+- Prepare filling.
+Place all filling ingredients in a pot over low heat.
 Cook until sugar has melted and apples have softened, about 5-7 minutes.
 Then take off heat.

-- While apples are softening, prepare crumble.
+- Prepare crisp.
+While apples are softening, prepare crisp.
 Add all ingredients (except for the butter) in a bowl and mix together.
 Then add cubed butter (it's better if it's cold) into the crumble.
 Stir with fork or mix with your hands.
 It's okay if there are clumps of different sizes.

-- Place apples into Souper Cubes® trays - fill up to roughly 2/3 of the way.
-Then sprinkle crumble mix on top.
+- Assemble.
+Place apples into Souper Cubes® trays - fill up to roughly 2/3 of the way.
+Then sprinkle crisp mix on top.

 - To enjoy for later, place lid on top of tray and place in freezer.